Discipline Process: Hearing

 Protocol at the hearing

-If you attend a hearing and you do not comply with these requirements, you may be denied access to the hearing.
+If you attend a hearing, or you observe a hearing virtually, and you do not comply with these requirements, you may be denied access to the hearing.

-Privacy and confidentiality: If the hearing panel chooses to make all or part of any hearing private, all visitors will be asked to leave the hearing room.
+Privacy and confidentiality: If the hearing panel chooses to make all or part of any hearing private, all observers will be asked to leave the hearing.
 Anyone attending a hearing must not disclose or reveal the identity of any witness or the names of anyone that appears in evidence who is under the age of 19.

 Etiquette: Food is not permitted in the hearing room.
 Talking is not permitted during the proceedings.
 Everyone is asked to leave the hearing room during all breaks.